mcmerten/tcw_chatbot/Initialization.md

   - Option 2: Run via Docker `docker build -t chatbot . && docker run -it chatbot`
   - Option 3: Run via IDE (PyCharm, VSCode, etc.)

 ---
+## 3. Deployment

+- The chatbot is currently deployed on Digital Ocean.
+The deployment is done via Docker.
+- The GitHub repository is connected to Digital Ocean.
+Any changes to the main branch will trigger a new deployment.
+---
 ## Database Access